szbgr/LLM-Evaluation/README.md

 # LLM-Evaluation
-Rating and visualising responses from LLMs.
+Rating and visualizing responses from LLMs.